whowgames/documentation/REST-API/documentation.md

 GameSessions::wallet
 --------------------

-The call *wallet* is used to request the current user
+The call *wallet* is used to request the current user wallet with all available balances.

 #### HTTP Method